nicbou/nicolasbouliane.com/frontend/content/blog/tastypie-allow-user-use-resources.md

 ---
-title: Tastypie: only allow a user to use its own resources
+title: 'Tastypie: only allow a user to use its own resources'
-description:
+description: ''
 date_created: 2013-11-05
 ---